Yoshinobu Kanemaru

+Yoshinobu Kanemaru (金丸義信, Kanemaru Yoshinobu) is a Japanese professional wrestler and backstage producer.
+He is signed to New Japan Pro-Wrestling (NJPW), where he is a member of House of Torture.

+Trained at the All Japan Pro Wrestling dojo, Kanemaru left the promotion to join Pro Wrestling Noah.
+Across two stints with Noah, he is a seven-time GHC Junior Heavyweight Champion, a four-time GHC Junior Heavyweight Tag Team Champion, and won the 2009 Global Junior Heavyweight League and the 2009 Nippon TV Cup Jr. Heavyweight Tag League.
+In NJPW, he is a six-time Junior Heavyweight Tag Team Champion and won the 2021 Super Junior Tag League.
+In AJPW, he is a one-time World Junior Heavyweight Champion and a two-time All Asia Tag Team Champion.

+Stable wise, Kanemaru was a member of the first and third incarnations of AJPW's Burning.
+He later joined NJPW's Suzuki-gun during a invasion storyline, and remained with the stable until its disbandment in 2022.
+He was then a member of Just 5 Guys, before turning on the stable to join House of Torture, which was a sub-group of Bullet Club at the time.

 Professional wrestling career

 All Japan Pro Wrestling (1996–2000)

-Kanemaru debuted in 1996 for All Japan Pro Wrestling, in the last years of owner Giant Baba's regime, which had isolated the promotion from outsider wrestlers at the expense of the younger, lighter-weight talent.
+Kanemaru debuted in 1996 for All Japan Pro Wrestling (AJPW), in the last years of owner Giant Baba's regime, which had isolated the promotion from outsider wrestlers at the expense of the younger, lighter-weight talent.
 His first high-profile match in 1997 saw him team with New Japan Pro-Wrestling's Koji Kanemoto (Tiger Mask III) to battle freelancer Satoru Sayama, the original Tiger Mask, and his disciple, Michinoku Pro Wrestling's Yoshihiro Yamazaki (who would go on to become Tiger Mask IV), in a battle of Tiger Masks (as Mitsuharu Misawa, who once portrayed Tiger Mask II, was now a heavyweight and fully focused on the Triple Crown Heavyweight Championship, Kanemaru had to substitute for him in this interpromotional bout.)

 Despite Baba's death in 1999, Kanemaru rarely had further opportunities to go into other promotions.
 It was only in 2000, after Misawa broke with AJPW to create Noah that his experience began widening.
-In a brief promotional alliance with FMW, Kanemaru was able to win his first championship, the WEW Tag Team Championship, with heavyweight Masao Inoue.
+In a brief promotional alliance with Frontier Martial-Arts Wrestling (FMW), Kanemaru was able to win his first championship, the WEW Tag Team Championship, with heavyweight Masao Inoue.